 Dart Map Poster

 Swim Safari With Sophie

 Where can I get my book delivered to?

 How do supporter names work?

 In The Green Hill, Sophie Pierce writes about the sudden death of her son Felix with an aching and gentle honesty.
-This is a book that will be a great comfort to those who need it.”
+Struggling to come to terms with the loss not only of the young man he was, but everything that he would eventually become, she finds herself overwhelmed not only by grief, but also by love.
+Her writing is illuminated by a remarkable attention to the beauty and consolation of the natural world, and by the wisdom and tenderness which has been so painfully acquired.
+This is a book that will be a great comfort to those who need it.
 Sarah Perry, author of The Essex Serpent and Melmoth.

 In 2017, Sophie Pierce’s life changed forever when her 20-year-old son Felix died suddenly and unexpectedly.
 Thrown into a new world of loss, she had to find a way to keep on living.
 In a series of letters to her son – composed during walks and swims taken close to his grave on The Green Hill in Devon – Sophie learns how to live in the landscape of sudden loss, navigating the weather and tides of grief.
 In the surroundings of Dartmoor and the South Devon coast she finds ways to continue the bond with Felix, both in her mind and with physical activity; actively mourning, rather than grieving.